Xslash58/TurtegBot/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's features:
+Here are some of the project's features:

 *   Global economy (turtles)
 *   Moderation utilities